gt-crnch-rg/read-the-docs/docs/general/python-environments.rst

 Key Takeaways for using Python on the RG Testbed
 =============

 - The default Python is typically 3.8.
-We do not support Python2 usage as most packages have updated to support Python3.
+We do not support python 2 usage as most packages have updated to support python 3.
 - We also have installed :code:`venv` across most of our servers and as many dev boards as possible.
-    -
+    - We recommend to use either :code:`venv` with :code:`pip` or :code:`pipenv` to install packages into your local virtual environments.
 - We do not typically recommend using conda, miniconda, or anaconda as these quickly eat up home directory space.
     - However, if you want to use conda or miniconda please consider `using your scratch space folder <https://gt-crnch-rg.readthedocs.io/en/main/general/rg-filesystems.html>`__ to store your venvs.

 Using venv on CRNCH RG
 ======================

-TBD - examples of how to use venv to install packages, environments
+Creating a new virtual environment

+Activating/deactivating an environment

 What's the difference between pip, venv, env, conda, etc?
 =============